Estuary

 Here are the key features of Snowflake:

-Supports Semi-Structured Data: Snowflake offers native support for semi-structured data, such as JSON, XML, Avro, and Parquet.
+• Supports Semi-Structured Data: Snowflake offers native support for semi-structured data, such as JSON, XML, Avro, and Parquet.
 It allows you to ingest, store, and query your semi-structured data without the need for complex transformations.
-Additionally, Snowflake's schema-on-read approach enables direct querying and analysis of semi-structured data using SQL.
+Snowflake's schema-on-read approach also enables direct querying and analysis of semi-structured data using SQL.

-Separation of Storage and Compute: Snowflake's unique architecture allows you to independently scale computing and storage resources.
+• Separation of Storage and Compute: Snowflake's unique architecture allows you to scale computing and storage resources independently.
 With auto-sensing, compute resources can scale automatically during queries without disruption or data redistribution.
-Storage resources can be scaled to any desired capacity without adding unnecessary compute costs.
-Both resource groups can be customized, scaled up or down, and even suspended as needed.
+Storage resources can be scaled to any desired capacity without unnecessary computing costs.
+Both resource groups can be customized, scaled up or down, and even suspended.
 This flexibility ensures optimal performance, cost efficiency, and adaptability for your specific requirements.

 Connecting Salesforce to Snowflake brings numerous advantages and unlocks powerful data management and analysis capabilities.
 Here are a few key reasons why connecting Salesforce to Snowflake is beneficial: